Winelands & Cape Town Self-drive Tour

 Ashbourne House

-Day 3 & 4: Cape Town ( 2 nights )
+Day 3 & 4: Cape Town

 And, of course, the Cape Town list goes on.
 And on.
 SA Museum and Bo-Kaap, Chapmans Peak, Cape Peninsula.
 It all depends what you’re in to.
 There’s a hop-on hop-off bus so you can see the major sights in a day.
 And clearly you won’t want to miss Table Mountain.
 Head to the Aerial Cableway Station and catch a revolving cable car to the summit.
 You can see everything.
 Lion’s Head, Signal Hill, the mighty ocean.
-Unless it’s cloudy and then you might just see your cable car buddies.

 There are also plenty of shopping opportunities - you could head to Long Street in the centre.
 Or go out here in the evening?
 The 200 year old buildings now house hip bars, restaurants and boutiques.
 Greenmarket Square is also within walking distance.

 Don’t forget to chill at the beach too.
 Camps Bay is a good spot with white sand.
 The Atlantic Ocean is pretty freezing all year round so if you’re going in, brace yourself.
-Eeek.
 Or go sea kayaking.

 There are optional extra activities which we can pre-book for you.
 A Cape Malay cooking course, Cape Town city walking tour, Table Mountain hike, canopy tour, sidecar tour.
 Just let us know.